ngosang/restic-exporter/README.md

 - `B2_ACCOUNT_ID`: (Optional) Required for Backblaze B2 backend.
 - `B2_ACCOUNT_KEY`: (Optional) Required for Backblaze B2 backend.
 - `REFRESH_INTERVAL`: (Optional) Refresh interval for the metrics in seconds.
-Computing the metrics is a expensive task, keep this value as high as possible.
+Computing the metrics is an expensive task, keep this value as high as possible.
 Default is `60` seconds.
 - `LISTEN_PORT`: (Optional) The address the exporter should listen on.
 The default is `8001`.